 In the event of dissolution of the PTSO, any funds that have accrued to the PTSO’s account will be placed in a school account which will be held until a new parent organization is established or as determined by the School Director and Advisory Board.

-As of spring, 2018, American United School (AUS) was awarded dual accreditation from the Council of International School (CIS) and Middle States Association (MSA).
-This stellar accomplishment makes AUS one of the few American schools in Kuwait with this illustrious title.
-The visiting team was very impressed with the entire school community.
-They praised AUS for its creativity, innovation, and commitment to excellence.
-As a result, AUS was granted a 10 year accreditation.”
+In the spring of 2018, AUS achieved dual accreditation from the Council of International School (CIS) and Middle States Association (MSA), a distinction shared by few American schools in Kuwait.
+The visiting team commended AUS for its creativity, innovation, and commitment to excellence, resulting in a 10-year accreditation.

 The American United School of Kuwait is associated with a number of local, regional and international organizations that serve to support excellence in student achievement, professional learning and community relations.